velteyn/vgtranslate/README.md

 # VGTranslate

 Lightweight server for doing OCR and machine translation on game screen captures.
 Suitable as an endpoint for real time usage, and can act as an open-source alternative to the ztranslate client.
-Uses python3.
+Uses python 2.7.
 Licensed under GNU GPLv3.

 USAGE:
     copy `default_config.json` to `config.json` and modify the configuration to point to the OCR/MT apis you want to use (see below).
 Run `python setup.py install` to install the required packages (preferably in a virtualenv), and then run `python serve.py` in the vgtranslate directory.